-Honda Accord years to avoid — most common problems
+Best and worst Honda Accord years — which to avoid

 Through eleven generations, the model simply stayed a personal favorite of many drivers looking for a mid-size family sedan.
-However, is it as reliable as they say?
-In this guide, we’ll go over the Honda Accord years to avoid and some of the main drawbacks of this model, as well as the best model years to buy.
+Still, is it as reliable as they say?
+In this guide, we’ll go over the Honda Accord years to avoid and some of the main drawbacks of this model, as well as the best Honda Accord years to buy.

 Most common Honda Accord problems